 Later, in search of a new destiny and a new role in the European web of politics, they also became a mighty force against Ottoman piracy.
 It was their ships that helped many European nations keep the Mediterranean Sea safe for international trade.
 They freed countless Christians from slavery aboard Ottoman ships.

-A stunning monument of the Order of St John
+A Morbid Monument of the Order of St John

 Everywhere you look, the military background of the Order is evident in the Co-Cathedral.